 \subsection{Outline}

 Here is a short outline for this paper.
-In \S \ref{sec_POT} basic materials about perfect obstruction theory in \cite{BF} and \cite{LT} are reviewed. \S \ref{sec_surface_general_type} reviews the moduli stack of semi-log-canonical surfaces, and constructs the moduli stack of semi-log-canonical surfaces with a finite group action.
+In \S \ref{sec_POT} basic materials about perfect obstruction theory in \cite{BF} and \cite{LT} are reviewed. \S \ref{sec_surface_general_type} reviews the moduli stack of semi-log-canonical surfaces, and constructs the moduli stack of semi-log-canonical surfaces.
 In \S \ref{sec_moduli_index_one_cover} we construct the moduli stack of index one covers over the moduli stack of s.l.c. surfaces.
 We define the moduli stack of $\lci$ covers over the moduli stack of s.l.c. surfaces in \S \ref{sec_universal_covering_DM}; and in \S \ref{sec_semi-POT_MG} we construct the perfect obstruction theory.
-The virtual fundamental class on the moduli stack of semi-log-canonical surfaces is constructed by the perfect obstruction theory.
 In \S \ref{sec_CM_tautological_invariants} we construct the CM line bundle on the moduli stack of s.l.c. surfaces.
 We define the tautological invariant by integrating the power of the first Chern class of the CM line bundle over the virtual fundamental class.
 Finally, in \S \ref{sec_examples} we calculate some examples: the moduli stack of quintic surfaces, and Donaldson's example on sextic surfaces in $\pp^3$ with a finite group action.
 We also give a short discussion on the moduli stack $\overline{M}_{24,11}$ of numerical minimal general type sextic surfaces with $K_S^2=24, \chi(\sO_S)=11$.
-The coarse moduli space of this moduli stack is a scheme with wrong dimension.
 We discuss the virtual fundamental class for this moduli stack, although we can not fully understand its construction.